| Ko

 Understanding HTTP Status Codes

-HTTP status codes are standardized three-digit numeric response codes that a server returns to indicate the result of processing a client’s request.
-These codes play a crucial role in all HTTP-based communications including web browsers, API clients, and search engines, clearly conveying whether requests succeeded, require redirection, or encountered client or server-side errors.
-In RESTful API design, selecting appropriate status codes is a key factor that significantly impacts API intuitiveness and developer experience. ...
+HTTP status codes are standardized three-digit response codes that a server returns to indicate the result of processing a client’s request.
+These codes play a crucial role in HTTP-based communication for web browsers, API clients, and search engines by showing whether a request succeeds, requires redirection, or fails with a client-side or server-side error.
+In RESTful API design, choosing the right status codes has a major impact on API clarity and developer experience. ...

 [email protected]